fishinwind/workshop/content/Problem_Sets.rst

     $ projectdir=$HOME/project
     $ tar -cvf STUDENTID-pset1.tar $projectdir

-E-mail the full path to the tarfile (/vol3/home/username/.../blahblah.tar) to sallypeach@gmail.com or upload the tar file to the Problem Set at the Canvas site [#]_ to complete the submission.
+Post the full path to the tarfile (/vol3/home/username/.../blahblah.tar) as a comment on the Problem Set submission page at the Canvas site [#]_ to complete the submission.
+Auditors can e-mail their path to sallypeach@gmail.com.

 .. [#] https://ucdenver.instructure.com/courses/325063/assignments